-evelopment is often conceived and

-pplied in the locality instead of being

-onceived and implemented with and

-or the locality.
-Accountability and

-ransparency are underestimated in

-ne actions under scrutiny.

-ttention (of public policies and

-esearch) is often focused on the

-utcome, while the process itself may

-re)produce injustices.

-his policy is not applied coherently

-nd consistently over the territory.

-his confers an impression of scattered

-olicy that contrasts with the

-traditional egalitarian approach

-supported in France, and which

-beneficiaries are challenged to understand.

-nderstand.

-he EPA Alzette-Belval's and

-uralens's contribution to the locality

-oes not sufficiently involve the local

-opulation.
-Decision-making processes

-re unclear to those not part of the EPA

-lzette-Belval and Euralens and for the

-nhabitants.
-Participation in and

-ccountability for the decisions taken

-re not effective.
-In general, integrating

-ne perspective of the beneficiaries is

-ot a priority to them.

-poor and the unit of the unit
+Promoters Inhibitors The EPA Alzette-Belval and Euralens Development is often conceived and act as leverage tools for local applied in the locality instead of being development and greater spatial conceived and implemented with and justice. for the locality.
+Accountability and transparency are underestimated in the actions under scrutiny.
+Attention (of public policies and research) is often focused on the outcome, while the process itself may (re)produce injustices.
+The EPA Alzette-Belval (through the This policy is not applied coherently OIN) and Euralens (through ERBM) and consistently over the territory. exemplify the continuous attempt by This confers an impression of scattered the French state to rethink how it policy that contrasts with the should support local development.
+It traditional egalitarian approach tries to find a middle way between supported in France, and which decentralisation (autonomy) and the beneficiaries are challenged to need to support localities facing understand. genuine development challenges.
+These initiatives support distributive and procedural justice in principle. mi potati u pili i The EPA Alzette-Belval and Euralens The EPA Alzette-Belval's and have established themselves as strong Euralens's contribution to the locality formal stakeholders that contribute to does not sufficiently involve the local structuring territorial governance. population.
+Decision-making processes In doing so, they provide greater are unclear to those not part of the EPA outward visibility to both localities, Alzette-Belval and Euralens and for the which contributes to increasing their attractiveness. inhabitants.
+Participation in and attractiveness. accountability for the decisions taken are not effective.
+In general, integrating the perspective of the beneficiaries is Table 2: Assessment of promoters and inhibitors not a priority to them.